Nighthawk Custom: Nighthawk Tactical

 The Tactical branch of Nighthawk specializes in military and home defense products rather than collectible or competition pistols.
 The range covers a small selection of pistols and their Overseer line of tactical shotguns.

 The GRP or Global Response Pistol is the main pistol in the Tactical product offering.
 It is a base model that offers the accuracy and reliability of the highest-end Nighthawk pistol, but does not include some of the additional high-end upgrades that are available from Nighthawk.
 Nighthawk states that their Enforcer pistol is considered to be "Nighthawk's flagship in their tactical line of handguns."
 This handgun has been designed and built to address several weak points in the M1911 handgun.
-Its unique 'features' include a plunger tube that is integral to the handgun frame, a magazine-well that is also integral, and a slide stop that has been cut flush with the frame.
+Its 'features' include a plunger tube that is integral to the handgun frame, a magazine-well that is also integral, and a slide stop that has been cut flush with the frame.
 The other top seller in the Tactical pistol line is the Shadowhawk.
-Resulting from a collaboration with Steve Fisher, the Shadowhawk has many upgrades that will satisfy any customer looking for the best tactical 1911 on the market.